Halloween Spirit Tips: How to Create Haunted Live Streams

 • Scare cams: If you’re live streaming from a real haunted house or spooky setup, place cameras at the scariest spots.
 Capture the moments when people get scared and show it live to your audience.
 Real-time reactions make it more fun for viewers.

 • Glitch effects: Add glitchy effects to your stream to make it look like a ghost is messing with the video.
 Your screen can flicker, or your voice can distort when something scary is about to happen.
+These touches keep viewers guessing and pair nicely with scary overlays timed to sudden reveals.

 • Augmented Reality (AR) Elements: Use AR filters to give yourself a demonic appearance or make phantom figures appear and disappear.
 Modern streaming tools allow you to overlay these effects in real time, adding a next-level immersion for your viewers.